MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

 Note: it is better to work in a more abstract boilerplate than a blank slate
 - Emphasis: ability to locate and use landmarks in code according to function of the boilerplate

 .
-How to play a Song, loading a library
+How to play a song, loading a library
   - additional words in a computer language, primary functions, that simplify a programmer's work
   - introductory functions to enable further research in the library

+Note: this adds more code to ignore for now
+- purpose: split students' attention and task
+- able to search for music and ensure it plays as a break from coding (reading & writing algorithms)

 .
-Drawing a Rectangle, Divisions in a Page
+Drawing a rectangle, divisions in a page
   - using primary functions, spelling, and bugs
+  - explore use of "debugging IDE section" for pre-compiler errors and console output for post-compiler errors
   - parameters in strongly formatted language
-  - Global Variable: what a compiler and computer needs first in computer architecture (values and registry)
+  - Global variable: what a compiler and computer need first in computer architecture (values and registry)

   - What are the different parameters of a function: what does the computer need to function (abstraction of case study)
   - How are variables created, different examples of naming, initializing, and assigning value

 .
 Drawing the different music buttons based on feature, function, and representation.

-What are the Advanced Placement Requirements
+What are the Advanced Placement requirements

 Note: start with 100%, when does mark start to decrease